DestyNova/pitcher/README.md

 # Pitcher

 An interactive exercise that teaches perfect pitch recognition.
-At least, that's what I suspect it will do.
+At least, that's what I hope it will do.

 ## TODO
 * [X] When button clicked: